dqops/dqo/docs/data-sources/teradata.md

 ---
-title: How to activate data observability for Teradata
+title: How to set up data quality monitoring and data observability for Teradata
 ---
-# How to activate data observability for Teradata
+# How to set up data quality monitoring and data observability for Teradata
-Read this guide to learn how to connect DQOps to Teradata from the UI, command-line interface, or directly in YAML files, and activate monitoring.
+Data observability and data monitoring for Teradata.
+Detect schema changes, data anomalies, volume fluctuations, and other data quality issues.

 ## Overview